miwermi/election-analysis/README.md

     #Add a vote to that county's vote count <<COUNTVOTE
     county_votes[county_name] += 1

-To calculate the percentages, we needed a couple of new variables to hold the count - and the candidate or county - together... and a line of code to designate those variables to be used as 'float' data so we could do the math.
-For both county and candidate totals, these were done in 'for' loops:
+To calculate the percentages, I needed a couple of new variables to hold the count - and the candidate or county - together... and a line of code to designate those variables to be used as 'float' data so math functions could be peformed on the data.
+For both county and candidate totals, this was done in for-loops:

   for county_name in county_votes: